ameyaparab1996/portfolio/index.md

 </div>
 <br>
 <p style="clear: both">Associate Instructor</p>
-- Worked collaboratively with fellow teaching assistants, and the Professors for course development, grading and query resolution of the students for the **Applied Database Technologies** and **Discrete Mathematics for Computer Science** courses.
+- Worked collaboratively with fellow teaching assistants, and the Professors for course development, grading and query resolution of the students for the **Applied Database Technologies** and **Discrete Mathematics for Computer Science** courses for **3 semesters**.
 - Assisted in the development of course modules, learning materials, demonstrations and instructional aids to enhance the teaching process.
 - Effectively provided one-on-one and group mentoring to **100 graduate and undergraduate students** in , offering clarification on course material and assisting with homework assignments enabling them to achieve their **academic goals**.
 - Evaluated students' assignments and exams, providing constructive feedback, helping them achieve excellent grades.
-- Assisted in the development of **3 course modules**, learning materials,**7 demonstrations and instructional aids** to enhance the teaching process. ensuring clear understanding among the students.
+- Assisted in the development of **12 course modules**, learning materials,**7 demonstrations and instructional aids** to enhance the teaching process. ensuring clear understanding among the students.

 <br>